onewelcome/identity-cloud-documentation/docs/products/access/topics/custom-registration/stateless-custom-registration.md

 # Stateless Custom Registration

 OneWelcome Access has support for custom user registration without creating a profile.
 The Access Token created in the process has the `Stateless` type and is not stored in the user's device.
-This means that the user would need to use the government-approved authentication method for each registration.
+This makes it possible to implement support for App2App authentication towards external identity schemas that do not allow you to make derived identities (like DigiD) in a custom registration script.
+This means the app will be registered "just in time" each time a user selects the custom registration method.

 ## Enable stateless authentication

 Stateless authentication can be enabled for mobile clients in the Access Admin.

-To enable the feature, first head over to `Configuration` &rightarrow; `Applications` in Access Admin.
-Once there you can create a new application or edit an existing one.
+To enable the feature, head to `Configuration` &rightarrow; `Applications` in Access Admin.
+Once there, you can create a new application or edit an existing one.
 Either way, to enable stateless authentication, under `User authentication`, enable `Stateless authentication`.

 ## Send stateless custom registration request

 Stateless authentication requires a configured [Custom API Identity Provider](../general-app-config/identity-providers/identity-providers.md#configure-a-custom-api-identity-provider).

-To send a stateless custom registration request, add to the Complete Step request the `grant_type` parameter with the value `urn:onewelcome.com:oauth2:grant_type:stateless_authentication`.
+To initiate stateless custom registration, the Complete Step request should include the `grant_type` parameter with the value `urn:onewelcome.com:oauth2:grant_type:stateless_authentication`.

-The feature can be used with both `ONE_STEP` and `TWO_STEP`flows.
-In both cases `grant_type` parameter is added in the Complete Step request.
+The feature can be used with both `ONE_STEP` and `TWO_STEP` flows.
+In both cases, the `grant_type` parameter must be provided in the Complete Step request.

 Example request: